BUET-BeeCrypt/HackTheVerse_MemoryLeak/README.md

 - Pre-recorded lab instructions with __mutiple cameraview.__
 - Students can get real __practice experience__ by controling aparatus, collecting lab data and conducting experiment
 - __Low latency__ command sending with realtime database.
+- __Cost Effective__ than other methods (One full device will 4 motion - 2 rotaion, 1 single-axis, on/off switch will cost less than 800tk with current setup)
 - Low latency video stream with WebRTC(Currently used google meet as there was not enought time to implement it).
 - All lab class all in one place.

+# Cost Effective
+Using simulation to lab experience with real world scenerios would cost much more money than our approach.
+For every case, we need expert of that subject, highly experinced programmers with better communication with experts.
+Moreover, we need much more proceessing power for running the simulation.
+It will be much costly.
+Simulation without real world scenerio, like without air-resistance, damping force - What is the difference between theoritical and parctical?
+Our working device much cheaper.
+Using 1 Arduino Nano, 1 Bluetooth, 2 Stepper Motor, 1 axis movement motor with a On/Off switch would cost us less than 800 BDT!
+No other service can offer this kind of experience at this price.

 # Future plan